 Using Focus Timers

 That’s right, focus timers are a thing.
 Dedicating time and efforts to a project is a must but that doesn’t necessarily mean you need to sit in front of your desk for hours while focusing on that specific project non-stop.
-Of course, from time to time we all have to push a bit harder due to unforeseen issues or because of the demanding nature of the project.
-However, being in front of a laptop for hours becomes counterproductive.
+From time to time we all have to push a bit harder due to unforeseen issues or because of the demanding nature of the project.
+However, being in front of a laptop for hours can become counterproductive.
 Optimization comes in many formers, and small breaks are a great way to reach greater efficiency.
-It’s important to refresh the brain periodically, so remember to take a quick break every 45 minutes to recharge your batteries and rest.
+Taking a breather is important and so is refreshing the brain periodically, so remember to take a quick break every 45 minutes to recharge your batteries and rest.
 One famous method used by many is the Pomodoro Technique, which is based on a 25-minute working session, then a break for 5 minutes.
 After you do four 25-minute sessions, you take a 15 to 20-minute break.

 As a society that plays on a global level, we can unexpectedly be faced with a situation that can change not just the way we work but the work itself.
 We live in an ever-changing time set in an ever-changing market defined by its sudden metamorphism.
 However, amidst these changes, adaptability and hard work are our biggest advantages.
 There are no shortage of methods that ensure an efficient approach when it comes to remote work or transforming your temporary home office to your own private HQ.
 At the end of the day, the more optimized your home is, the more efficient you’ll become, translating into greater productivity.